jtirila/carnd_vehicle_detection/WRITEUP_TIRILA_JM.md

 into a tree of directories and source code files grouped together according to related functionality.
 The structure of the project is a follows (omitting parts not essential fot this illustration):

-#### Hierarchy of packages and modules
+#### Hierarchy of packages and modules relevant to the submission

+Note: the repository contains also files that are unused in the code for this submission.
+As of now, the ones listed below actually participate in processing the video.
 ```
 |── README.md
+│── detect_vehicles.py
 ├── WRITEUP_TIRILA_JM.md
 ├── carnd_vehicle_detection
 │   ├── __init__.py
 │   ├── classify
 │   │   └── svm_classifier.py
+│   ├── mask
+│   │   └── heatmap.py
-│   ├── detect_vehicles.py
+│   ├── models
+│   │   └── aggregated_heatmap.py
-│   ├── image_transformations
+│   ├── preprocess
 │   │   ├── __init__.py
+│   │   ├── bin_spatial.py
+│   │   ├── color_convert.py
+│   │   ├── color_histogram.py
+│   │   ├── extract_features.py
+│   │   ├── hog_transform.py
-│   │   └── hog_transform.py
+│   │   └── read_classification_training_data.py
-│   ├── image_traversal
+│   ├── traverse_image
 │   │   ├── __init__.py
-│   │   └── sliding_windows.py
-│   └── preprocessing
-│       ├── __init__.py
+│   │   ├── bin_spatial.py
-│       ├── extract_features.py
+│   │   ├── find_cars.py
-│       └── read_classification_training_data.py
 ├── images

 ├── project_video.mp4
 └── unit_tests
 ```

-The top-level `carnd_vehicle_detection` directory acts as a container for everything, including documentation (readme, writeup) and the included assets (video).
-A subdirectory of the same name contains just the Python code.
+The top-level `carnd_vehicle_detection` directory acts as a container for everything, including documentation (readme, writeup).
+The image and video assets needed to run the code are **not** included in the repository.
+A subdirectory also named `carnd_vehicle_detection` contains just the Python code.

-The repository contains code files not used in the actual submitted processing.
-This is indicated in the comments.
-The most important files the reviewers should pay attention to are `detect_vehicles.py` and `traverse_image/search_windows.py`.
+The most important files the reviewers should pay attention to are `detect_vehicles.py` and `traverse_image/find_cars.py`.
 The rest mainly implement thin wrappers around OpenCV image processing functions, or SkLearn functions,a nd the important bits are reproduced in this writeup.
-Of course, one can also follow the code to find the code that is actually executed.
+They are listed above anyhow.

-**When mentioning code file paths in this writeup, the root of reference is always the innermost `carnd_vehicle_detection` directory.**
+**When mentioning code file paths in this writeup, the root of reference is the innermost `carnd_vehicle_detection` directory by default.
+Some references are made to file outside the code directory and this is explicitly mentioned in those cases.**

 It should be noted that I was a little bit too ambitious about the project structure, and the attempt to basically restructure everything ended up taking several days of debugging and refactoring, only to finally basically come back to something rather close to the example code.
 Anyhow, it was a nice learning experience both in computer vision/machine learning and managing complexity in a software project.

 #### Unit tests